-Please Don’t Feed The Children (2025) Movie Review - Tubi Back With a Stinker
+Please Don’t Feed The Children (2025) review – A Spielberg nepo-baby misfire

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain endings, and occasionally put out horror ranking lists.
 It’s been awhile since I caught up on Tubi’s horror library.
 It’s been even longer since I checked out a Tubi Original.
 To be perfectly honest, I am kind of regretting breaking that trend as I just got done with Please Don’t Feed The Children (2025) and it was.. how should I put this?
 Pretty awful!

 My first thought when I saw the Spielberg name wasn’t so much one of disgust at another movie made by an ultra privileged filmmaker.
 It was more like “Damn, Spielberg was still adding to the family into his 50s?“.
 That man must be a masochist!
 Well, I felt like a masochist too after watching his daughter’s latest horror movie making effort.